How do I contact the Emergency Medicine residency program?

 How much exposure do residents have to Pediatric Emergency Medicine?

 We have Pediatric exposure on every EM month.
 Residents will average 1-3 shifts of Pediatric Emergency Medicine during each MHH EM month.
-There is a 2 week Pedi ED rotation at Memorial Hermann Hospital in the EM-1 year and a 1 month rotation at Texas Children’s Hospital in the EM-2 year.
-Additionally, 10% of the annual census at LBJ is pediatric.
+There is a block of Pediatric EM (PEM) at Memorial Hermann Hospital in the EM-1 year and a block of PEM at Texas Children’s Hospital in the EM-2 year.
+Additionally, approximately 10% of the annual census at LBJ is pediatric.